vishal6121k/favrionic/plugins/cordova-plugin-firebasex/README.md

 **Parameters**:
 - {function} success - callback function which will be passed the {boolean} permission result as an argument
 - {function} error - callback function which will be passed a {string} error message as an argument
+- {boolean} requestWithProvidesAppNotificationSettings - boolean which indicates if app provides AppNotificationSettingsButton (**iOS12+ only**)

+### grantCriticalPermission
+Grant critical permission to receive critical push notifications (will trigger additional prompt) and return `hasPermission: true`. iOS 12.0+ only (Android will always return true).

+**Parameters**:
+- {function} success - callback function which will be passed the {boolean} permission result as an argument
+- {function} error - callback function which will be passed a {string} error message as an argument

+**Critical push notifications require a special entitlement that needs to be issued by Apple.**

 ```javascript
 FirebasePlugin.grantPermission(function(hasPermission){
     console.log("Permission was " + (hasPermission ? "granted" : "denied"));
 });

 ```
 ### hasPermission
 Check permission to receive push notifications and return the result to a callback function as boolean.